miku/ubl-wd-2024-pe/README.md

 ## Latent-Space Navigation

-So, we have a "latent" space now.
+So, we have a "latent" space now, that we can navigate.

 > Latent space refers to an abstract multi-dimensional space containing feature
 > values that we cannot interpret directly, but which encodes a meaningful